agc6/Grover-Browser-Extension/README.md

 ## How to Use

-Once you've downloaded the extension, you will be able to navigate to the page you'd like to check.
-When you have that open, click on the extension on the top right of Chrome and press the 'Is it fake news?' button.
+Once you've downloaded the extension, navigate to the page you'd like to check.
+When you have that open, click on the extension on the top right of Chrome and press the 'Is this human-written?' button.
 Pressing the button will then print out a message regarding how sure the model is that the text received is human-written or machine-written.

 ## Other Scholarly Articles